 In today’s digital world, your headshot is the visual depiction of your brand.
 That image can have a global reach – so it better say what you want it to say!
-If you’ve signed up to create your Heroic Headshot, you know that your pose and attire can impact visual storytelling.
+If you are preparing to take a virtual headshot, you know that your pose and attire can impact visual storytelling.
 But have you also considered color theory for headshots?
 Let’s dive more deeply into your target audience and the story you will tell to reach them.
 As you do this, we encourage you to consider color.
 Color theory is another dimension of branding from a visual perspective that you can communicate in your headshot.
 Thus, we are exploring colors and how to use them in your headshot to connect with your audience.

 The History of Color Theory